Philosophy

 Design Philosophy and Principles

-Downcity is not trying to replace people with an abstract agent platform.
 It is trying to let agents inherit the structure humans already use to run real work.

-What Downcity Pushes Against
+What Downcity pushes against

 - context loss